Storyboards for eLearning

 Connie: An essential talent for storyboarding one page per screen is squeezing in everything you need.
 What we really need is a three dimensional storyboard space.
 Scientists are working on that as we speak.

-Here’s the same storyboard template that was offered above.
+Here is one storyboard template.
 The first page of this doc is the template and the second page shows a serious example.
 It’s saved in a (.doc) format.
+Or you can get a whole selection of different types of storyboards at my Storyboard Depot.

 Get The eLearning Coach delivered to your Inbox twice a month, with articles, tips and resources.
 Sign up below.
 Your email address will never be shared.